1. Home

 The ongoing water shortages meant that Em and Lat’s rice fields would yield poor harvests every season and their livestock would often get sick or perish.
 They struggled to earn enough income to provide food for their family.

-But after they participated in a training program, run by Caritas Australia in partnership with eight local NGOs, the couple learnt sustainable farming techniques, developed water management skills, and started cultivating a variety of vegetables throughout the year.
+the couple learnt sustainable farming techniques, developed water management skills, and started cultivating a variety of vegetables throughout the year.

 Now, their farm is thriving, their income has increased and they have even helped to build a school in their local village.
 The couple no longer have to live day-to-day and have the security of a sustainable income stream throughout the year.